-In pictures 1A and 1B you can see the Manchester Terrier and Miniature Pinscher have undeniable similarities.
-They are often mistaken for being the same breed. looking at pictures 2A and 2B below you will see that the Manchester Terrier and Miniature Pinscher have noticeable differences setting the two breeds apart from each other.
-We are going to discuss the similarities and differences between these two breeds to help you to tell the two apart.
+In pictures 1A and 1B you can see the Miniature Pinscher (1A) and Manchester Terrier (1b) have undeniable similarities.
+They are often mistaken for being the same breed.
+Looking at pictures 2A and 2B below you will see that the Miniature Pinscher (2A) and Manchester Terrier (2B) have noticeable differences when seeing the two breeds side by side.
+These difference set the two breeds apart from each other.
+We are going to discuss the similarities and differences between these two breeds to help you tell the two apart.

 Sizes & Origins